 As technology has increased over the years mobile phones now have internet and Email capabilities built in.
 This has enabled a whole host of Railway Gen groups to appear covering all manner of topics, locomotive classes, and reigions.
 In the South West we have several 'Gen Groups' which cover our region.
-South West Rail Gen was the first, having been set up in 1999 the group is now 10 years old and still running.
+South West Rail Gen was the first, having been set up in 1999.
 GW-Gen came second in 2007 but now supplies much more information than SWRG and was very successful, sadly the group suffered at the hands one individual who spoiled the information supplied to hundreds of people.
-Any future groups which are set up issue occurred will not be in the public domain, and will be kept private.
+Any future groups which are set up since this issue occurred will not be in the public domain, and will be kept private.

 In order to receive information from these groups you will need to set up a Yahoogroups Profile.
 This can be done by going to www.yahoogroups.com.
 Once this has been completed you can choose which of the Railway Gen groups you wish to apply to join.
 Most groups have a moderatorship whereby you will need to be approved to join.
 (Some groups being more strict than others, on who joins.
 Remember this is down to the group owners!).
 Once approved as a member you will be free to email information to that group and receive it via your chosen Email account.